accessassist/AccessAssist-V2/README.md

 # AccessAssist

+🚧 **Currently in Development:** Adding a list of places on the map screen that when clicked, lead to a screen displaying place details, ratings in each category, access tags, and a list of accessibility ratings. 🚧

 AccessAssist is a React Native mobile application that helps users find and review accessible places.
 The app provides accessibility ratings and detailed information about physical, sensory, and cognitive accessibility features of various facilities.

 ## Features